KrishKoria/Project-Manager/README.md

    ```
 5. Open a pull request.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For any questions or feedback, please contact [yourname@example.com](mailto:yourname@example.com).
+For any questions or feedback, please contact [Krish Koria](mailto:krishkoria2004@gmail.com).